ABSTRACTS NOW OPEN

 - Clarity and quality of the submission

-- Relevance and transferability of the presentation to the wider community of practice
+- Relevance and transferability of the presentation to the wider community of practic

 Challenge Room